-October is Black History Month so it's a great opportunity to share our recommendations (many sent in by our KIDLY community) for reads to enjoy with your kids about inspiring black lives and issues around diversity and inclusion.
+October is Black History Month so it's a great opportunity to to promote and celebrate Black contributions to British society, and to foster an understanding of Black history in general.
+It's also when we like to share our recommendations (many sent in by our KIDLY community) for reads to enjoy with your kids about inspiring Black lives and issues around diversity and inclusion.
 In fact it's a really great list to refer to all year round, so please keep the suggestions coming!

 For babies & toddlers